+Affirmative action is a flawed system, but it creates a fairer playing field for minorities and helps foster American meritocracy.
 While we’ve done it quite a few times over the last few days, we’ll continue defending Affirmative Action today.
-There’s an excellent editorial published today on the pages of “The Washington Post” authored by Julia Sass Rubin, an associate professor at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University and a visiting associate professor at the Woodrow Wilson School of Public and International Affairs at Princeton University.
+“The Washington Post” published an excellent editorial today, authored by Julia Sass Rubin, an associate professor at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University and a visiting associate professor at the Woodrow Wilson School of Public and International Affairs at Princeton University.
 That’s quite a mouthful of titles indeed!
-Anyhow, the editorial concerns the signal from the U.S. Department of Justice that it intends to litigate against universities like Harvard that allegedly discriminate against Asian American applicants.
-As regular readers of our college admissions blog know all too well, we absolutely concur — Asian Americans do face discrimination in highly selective college admissions.
-But attacking Affirmative Action is a haphazard, illogical way to go about ending this discrimination.

 In Sass Rubin’s editorial, she argues — correctly, we might add — that Asian applicants actually comprise a disproportionate percentage of incoming classes at Harvard than compared to their piece of the pie chart of the American demographic.
 As she states, “Harvard actually accepts a disproportionately large percentage of Asian students, who make up approximately 6 percent of the U.S. population but will comprise more than 22 percent of Harvard’s incoming class.”

 Is the practice of Affirmative Action flawed?
 Yes.
-Is it the best system we’ve got here in America to foster an American meritocracy?
-Yes.
+But is it the best system we’ve got here in America to foster an American meritocracy?
+Absolutely.

-And are Asian Americans quite often from families with greater wealth and educational attachment than the rest of the pie chart of the American demographic?
-You bet they are.
+Quite often, Asian American applicants come from families with greater wealth and educational achievement than the rest of the pie chart of the American demographic.
 As Sass Rubin astutely points out, “The strong correlation between income, education and race/ethnicity translates the economic and educational bias of standardized tests into a racial one, giving an advantage to Asians and whites.
 Although substantial poverty exists among both groups, on average, Asians and whites in the United States are much wealthier and have significantly higher educational attainment than blacks and Hispanics.”

 In spite of the signal from the U.S. Department of Justice, under the leadership of Attorney General Jeff Sessions, to litigate against the practice of Affirmative Action on the basis that the practice fosters the discrimination of Asian American applicants, we don’t foresee Affirmative Action ending anytime soon in college admissions.
-And why?
-Because of arguments like Julia Sass Rubin’s.
+That’s all thanks to arguments like Julia Sass Rubin’s.